-We allow suppliers to self-certify however we encourage certifications through private or public 3rd party agencies such as National Minority Supplier Development Council (NMSDC) and regional affiliates, Women's Business Enterprise National Council (WBENC), National Women Business Owners Corp (NWBOC), Disability:IN, Small Business Administration (SBA), National Veteran Business Development Council (NVBDC), National Veteran-Owned Business Association (NaVOBA) and National LGBT Chamber of Commerce (NGLCC), among others.
+We allow suppliers to self-certify.
+However, we encourage certifications through private or public third-party agencies such as National Minority Supplier Development Council (NMSDC) and regional affiliates, Women's Business Enterprise National Council (WBENC), National Women Business Owners Corp (NWBOC), Disability:IN, Small Business Administration (SBA), National Veteran Business Development Council (NVBDC), National Veteran-Owned Business Association (NaVOBA) and National LGBT Chamber of Commerce (NGLCC), among others.

 Begin your company introduction in three steps:

 Registration into these systems does not guarantee business with Abbott.
 These databases are used as a sourcing tool when we are seeking suppliers for specific products and services.
 If there is an opportunity for engagement, you will be contacted by an Abbott representative.
 Please note that due to the volume of inquiries, we are unable to send a formal response for every inquiry.